howardsun-dev/process_term_optimus_dgpu/README.md

 - Python3
 - psutil (pip install psutil)

-Once you have the requirements installed, put the Python script where you want and create a shortcut with anyname leading to:
+Once you have the requirements installed, put the Python script where you want and create a shortcut with any name with path to:
 > cmd.exe /k python "path\to\python\script.py"